Creative Curriculum Partnerships

 Round 1 of partnerships to be delivered by the end of March 2021 are:

 Each partnership will focus on a shared curriculum interest to develop a project delivered either online or socially-distanced by the end of March 2021.

-Digital resources developed as part of the partnerships will become available online in March.
+Digital resources developed as part of the partnerships will become available online after March.
 Watch this space!

 If you're a school or youth group, or a cultural organisation based in Manchester and you want to find out more about future partnership projects, get in touch!